Le Potazzine

 Tasting Notes

-Bright ruby red in colour, with lifted aromas of red berries and wild herbs.
-The palate is supple and wide, with fine tannins, juicy acidity, and a persistent, savoury finish.
-While immediately approachable, a year or two of bottle age will reveal even more depth—hinting at the Brunello to come.
+Bright ruby red with aromas of fresh red berries, wild herbs, and subtle floral hints.
+The palate is supple, with fine tannins, juicy acidity, and a persistent, savory finish.
+While approachable now, additional bottle age enhances complexity and depth, hinting at the Brunello to come.

 Winemaking